RTEMS/rtems-docs/c-user/configuring_a_system.rst

 NOTES:
     Zeroing memory can add significantly to system boot time.
 It is not necessary for RTEMS but is often assumed by support libraries.
+In case :ref:`CONFIGURE_DIRTY_MEMORY` is also defined, then the memory is first dirtied and then zeroed.

 Classic API Configuration
 =========================